lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork19.md

 * Log in to the server.
 * From your home directory, navigate to `classwork/week11/wed/`, creating directories `week11` and `wed` if necessary.
-* Write a C program that takes one argument from the command line and prints `Hello, <arg>`!
+* Write a C program in the file `hi.c` that takes one argument from the command line and prints `Hello, <arg>`!
 For example, if you run it with the input `Champ`, it should look like this:
 ```